Advice and support

 The ReSPECT process consists of one or more conversations between you and your healthcare professionals.
 Together you decide which types of care and treatment you would or would not want to be considered for in an emergency.

 The agreed plan is recorded in a ReSPECT document.
-The plan will be placed in your medical notes for the duration of your admission and will then be given to you upon discharge.
-It is important that you keep this document in a safe place at home where you, or someone else, would be able to find it in the event of an emergency.
-Once completed, it should be available immediately to healthcare professionals called to help you in an emergency at home or in hospital.
+The plan will be put into your medical notes while you are in hospital and given to you to keep when you are discharged.
+It is important that you keep this document in a safe place at home where you or someone else can find it in a medical emergency.
+Please make sure that all healthcare professionals called to help you in an emergency are given your ReSPECT document to read.
+This will help you to be given the care recommended on your plan

 The first step of ReSPECT process is a conversation between you and one or more health professionals involved in your care.
 This leads to a plan being made and written in a ReSPECT document.
 You can choose to include your family, friends and or carer(s) in these discussions.